trantuan4132/kaggle-RSNA-Fracture-Detection/README.md

 ### Data Preparation

-In this step, images used for training will be those with segmentation mask available, which come from 87 patients out of 2019 total number of patients.
+In this step, the images used for training will be those with segmentation masks available, which come from 87 out of 2019 studies.
 The labels used in this step include top left coordination `(x0, y0)` and bottom right coordination `(x1, y1)` of the bounding box that cover all vertebrae C1-C7 in each image.
 The top left coordination `(x0, y0)` can be extracted from segmentation mask by determining the first column from top to bottom and the first row from left to right that contain the element belong to vertebrae C1-C7, while the bottom right coordination `(x1, y1)` can be determined in the similar way except for using the last column and row instead of the first one.
 The labels also include the ratio of each vertebrae in each image by counting the number of elements belong to each vertebrae in the segmentation mask, then divide by the maximum number of elements belong to each vertebrae in all images of each patient.

 In summary, each row in the label file contains: